usherlabs/logstore/README.md

 ## **🔐 AlphaNet: The Foundation**

 AlphaNet serves as the foundational release of the Log Store Network.
-It enables the team behind the Log Store to permission Node Operator access while enables production access to data publishers and consumers.
+It enables the team behind the Log Store to permission Node Operator access while enabling open access to data publishers and consumers.

 - **Compatibility**: AlphaNet is designed to be compatible with Streamr Network’s pub/sub topics, Polygon Blockchain’s MainNet, and Arweave’s storage environment.
 This compatibility ensures seamless integration and facilitates efficient data management.
 - **Acquiring LSAN Tokens**: To participate in AlphaNet, users need to acquire LSAN tokens by depositing MATIC into the Log Store AlphaNet ERC20 Smart Contract.
 These tokens are essential for transacting within the network.
 The next section will guide you better through it.